rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 Patch and minor releases are made by cherry-picking pill requests from `master`.

+### Branching

+Bundler releases are syncronized with rubygems releases at the moment.
+That means that releases for both share the same stable branch, and they should generally happen together.

+Minor releases of the next version start with a new release branch from the current state of master: `3.2`, and are immediately followed by a prerelease (might be a `.pre.1` version or a `.rc.1` version depending on the readiness of the stable branch) or even directly by the final stable release.

+The current conventional naming for stable branches is `x+1.y`, where `x.y` is the version of `bundler` that will be released.
+This is because `rubygems-x+1.y` will be released at the same time.

+For example, `rubygems-3.2.0` and `bundler-2.2.0` will be both released from the `3.2` stable branch.

+Once a stable branch has been cut from `master`, changes for that minor release series (bundler 2.2) will only be made _intentionally_, via patch releases.
+That is to say, changes to `master` by default _won't_ make their way into any `2.2` version, and development on `master` will be targeting the next minor or major release.

-There is a `bin/rake release:prepare[<target_version>]` rake task that helps with creating a release.
-It takes a single argument, the _exact_ release being made (e.g.  `2.2.3`).
-This task checks out the appropriate stable branch (`3.2`), grabs all merged but unreleased PRs from GitHub that are compatible with the target release level, and then cherry-picks those changes (and only those changes) to a new branch based off the stable branch.
-Then bumps the version in the version file, synchronizes the changelog to include all backported changes and commits that change on top of the cherry-picks.
+There is a `rake prepare_stable_branch[<target_rubugems_version>]` rake task that helps with creating a release.
+It takes a single argument, the _exact rubygems release_ being made (e.g.  `3.2.3` when releasing bundler `2.2.3`).
+This task checks out the appropriate stable branch (`3.2`), grabs all merged but unreleased PRs from both bundler & rubygems from GitHub that are compatible with the target release level, and then cherry-picks those changes (and only those changes) to a new branch based off the stable branch.
+Then bumps the version in all version files, synchronizes both changelogs to include all backported changes and commits that change on top of the cherry-picks.

 Note that this task requires all user facing pull requests to be tagged with specific labels.
 See [Merging a PR](/bundler/doc/playbooks/MERGING_A_PR.md) for